-An oddity in Excel is a binary format called: Excel Binary Workbook.
-This is a binary alternative to Open XML but it can't be read by earlier versions of Excel.
-The advantages of this format are that it generally results in smaller file sizes and loads and saves more quickly than Open XML.
-You will only notice a speed difference when working with very large worksheets.
+This is a binary alternative to Open XML.

+Binary files generally result in smaller file sizes and open and save more quickly than Open XML.

+You will only notice a speed (and file size) difference when working with very large worksheets.
+When working with small files you may even find that small binary files take up more space than the Open XML format.